 This project is designed to provide a range of empowering experiences that meet the needs of the growing child.

 For babies and pre-school children: Song and story workshops for families together, based at our studio and out and about.
-Find us at the Totnes Christmas Markets this year, where we'll be creating Story Wreaths, and recording circular stories.
 Our work for this age group is about home, family, imagination and nurturing.

-For reception year children: we aim to visit every school in our broadcast area every year, and give children the basic skills in broadcasting, through fun and creative workshops that look at issues of identity and community.
-Every child we work with will also be invited to our studio to broadcast the work they have made.
+For reception year children: we visit every schoos and give children the basic skills in broadcasting, through fun and creative workshops that look at issues of identity and community.
+Every child we work with will also be invited to broadcast the work they have made.

 For school leavers and other young people: we offer work experience to older teens and young adults, who can also volunteer at the station to produce and present their own regular radio shows.
 Our focus for this age group is taking creative risk, finding your distinctive voice, standing up for your beliefs, learning skills for employment and being great citizens.

 We are an Arts Award centre and can offer accredited training to young people under 25.